 - Continually measure the environmental impact (positive or negative) of any proposals and decisions.

-Actions for individuals to consider:
+Actions for groups and individuals to consider:

 - Calculate the carbon footprint for your household and consider how reductions could be achieved and measured.